CYH4157/AnomalyGPT/code/multinode.md

 ## Setp 5: Set Up the Hostfile for deepspeed
 Create a hostfile that lists all participating nodes and their GPU counts.
 Assuming host and worker are the hostnames or IP addresses of your master and worker nodes:

+However, it is important to make sure that each worker node has the same code and directory as the master node.

+The hostfile can be placed in any directory.
 hostfile:
 ```
 localhost slots=2